chonyy/AI-basketball-analysis/README.md

 This is an artificial intelligence application built on the concept of **object detection**.
 Analyze basketball shots by digging into the data collected from object detection.
 We can get the result by simply uploading files to the web App, or submitting a **POST request** to the API.
 Please check the [features](#features) below.
 There are more features coming up!
 Feel free to follow.

 All the data for the shooting pose analysis is calculated by implementing [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose).
-Please note that this is an implementation for noncommercial research use only.
+Please note that this is an implementation only for noncommercial research use only.
 Please read the [LICENSE](https://github.com/chonyy/AI-basketball-analysis/blob/master/LICENSE), which is exaclty same as the [CMU's OpenPose License](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/LICENSE).

 ## Getting Started